Joanna-Reszka/Amazon_Deforestation/README.md

 ### Conclusions and reccomendations

-#### Amazon as very precious biom should be protected by global community
+#### Amazon as very precious biom should be protected by global community and preserved in its most natural state.
+At the same time efforts should be made to increase local GDP by means other than deforestation for agriculture and cattle pasture which are driving forces for local communities to pursue illigal deforestation.